The Board of Maailmanvaihto

 - I headed through Maailmanvaihto to India for six months of volunteering in 2014–2015.
 After my volunteering period, I have aimed at participating in Maailmanvaihto’s activities in different ways, because this way I can keep on supporting the activities which are important for me.

-- I have participated in Maailmanvaihto’s activities as a school visitor and an interviewer of those who apply for volunteering abroad.
+- I have participated in Maailmanvaihto’s activities as a school visitor, an interviewer of those who apply for volunteering abroad, and last year as the leader of Maailmanvaihto’s strategy process as well as the vice-chairperson.
 Now I participate as a board member and a vice-chairperson.
+This year, I work in the team which is in charge of the voluntary work programs in Finland.

 - At Maailmanvaihto’s pre-departure training camp, I met a volunteer from Japan who was currently in Finland.
 When I introduced myself, the volunteer told me that my name means in Japanese some sort of a way to hit with a Japanese katana.
 I was in a new way very impressed by the choice of name made by my parents!